 This wildlife watching is good at Lake Manyara practically all year.
 As a consequence, it’s high season in the park for all but two of the wetter months (April and May).
 That means maximum prices and lots of tourists.
-Most people visit the park in the afternoon, so if your itinerary allows it, an early morning visit is highly recommended.
+Most people visit the park in the afternoon, so if your itinerary allows it, an early morning visit recommended.
 Watching wildlife in Lake Manyara National Park is good all year, but at its best from late June to October, during the Dry season.
 However, this very scenic park is at its most beautiful during the Wet season, from November to May, when the vegetation is lush and waterfalls cascade down the escarpment.

 This park is part of the popular northern safari circuit.
 Arusha is the gateway town and the best way to get there is to fly into Kilimanjaro International Airport (JRO), which is situated about 46km/29mi from Arusha.
 It is also possible to fly into Julius Nyerere International Airport (DAR) in Dar es Salaam and fly on to Arusha Airport (ARK)

 There is a flight from Arusha and the Serengeti to Manyara’s airstrip, but the trip from Arusha on the tarred road only takes 1½ hours by car.
 Coming from the Ngorongoro Crater, the driving time is about two hours to cover the 80km/50mi.

 Lake Manyara National Park sees high volumes of visitors who safely enjoy the park’s diverse wildlife.
 There is some crimes in towns and cities, so normal precautions should be taken when visiting urban centers during your trip (see ‘Cities & Other Urban Areas: Safety Precautions’ below).
 The vast majority of travelers don’t have any crime-related incidents during their visit.